 529: Staff Notification of Violent Behavior by Students

-The purpose of this Policy is to address the circumstances in which data should be provided to classroom teachers and other school staff members about students with a history of violent behavior and to establish a procedure for notifying staff regarding the placement of students with a history of violent behavior.
+The purpose of this Policy is to address the circumstances in which data should be provided to classroom teachers and other school staff members about students with a history of violent behavior to establish a procedure for notifying staff regarding the placement of students with a history of violent behavior.

 531: The Pledge of Allegiance

-The school board recognizes the need to display an appropriate United States flag and to provide instruction to students in the proper etiquette, display, and respect of the flag.
+The school board recognizes the need to display an appropriate United States flag and to provide instruction to students in the proper etiquette, display, and respect for the flag.
 The purpose of this policy is to provide the recitation of the pledge of allegiance and instruction in school to help further that end.

 540: Hazing Prohibition